 In the years since the election of 2012, Dr. Schmookler has continued to present ideas, interpretations, and strategies intended to change America’s present dangerous political dynamic—presenting a series of articles titled “Press the Battle” in 2014, followed by the publication of a book just before the rise of Trump, titled WHAT WE’RE UP AGAINST: The Destructive Force at Work in Our World—and How We Can Defeat It. [at https://www.amazon.com/What-Were-Against-Destructive-World/dp/0996301305 ] (A pdf of the entire book is available on this site at http://abetterhumanstory.org/what-we-are-up-against/

-And every week, Andy’s op/ed pieces appear in several newspapers in his very red congressional district (VA-06), and a number of these are gathered under the heading of “Messages to the Conservatives” here [ http://abetterhumanstory.org/messages-to-the-conservatives/ ]
+Every week, for the past decade, Andy’s op/ed pieces appear in several newspapers in his very red congressional district (VA-06).
+A number of these are gathered under the heading of “Messages to the Conservatives” here [ http://abetterhumanstory.org/messages-to-the-conservatives/ ]

 Schmookler studied as an undergraduate at Harvard College, where he graduated summa cum laude in Social Relations in 1967.
 Schmookler went on to earn his doctorate in 1977 at the University of California at Berkeley and the Graduate Theological Union in a program specially created to accommodate his comprehensive theory of human history.
 His 1600-page doctoral thesis was re-written as the prize-winning book The Parable of the Tribes: The Problem of Power in Social Evolution.